 - Muscle aches and pains

-- Nausea and vomiting (which usually occurs during detoxification)
+- Nausea and vomiting (which usually occur during detoxification)

 - Diarrhea, loss of appetite, and weight loss.